telefonicaid/fiware-cosmos-platform/README.rst

 --as all systems.
 To avoid confusion in this and other areas we define here some terms.

+- *Component*: piece of software that constitutes a part of Cosmos and gets deployed as part of Cosmos deployment.

+- *Cosmos Public API*: the API to service the end user tools.

+- *Deployment*: given a set of machines, the action of deploying a cluster will install and configure all requested software in those machines.

+- *Head Node*: in a cluster, the Head Node is the server which holds the master components for all services (NameNode for HDFS, JobTracker for MapRed, etc.).

+- *IAL*: see *Infrastructure Abstraction Layer*.

+- *Infrastructure Abstraction Layer*: the software component that provides provisioning mechanism for the different infrastructure resources.

+- *Master Node*: the server which runs all administration components like the IAL and the Service Manager.

+- *Provision*: provisioning a set of machines implies creating and booking the needed resources for the specific user or cluster that initiated the request.

 - *Service*: piece of software that gets deployed by Cosmos.
 E.g. mapred daemon, oozie...

-- *Component*: piece of software that constitutes a part of Cosmos and gets deployed as part of Cosmos deployment.
+- *Service Manager*: the software component that provides deployment mechanisms for the different services in the cluster.